1-800-275-4279

 To successfully prove liability in a premises liability claim, the plaintiff must demonstrate the property owner’s negligence and causation.

-To recover compensation, victims of premises liability accidents should pursue a premises liability claim with the assistance of a qualified Minneapolis personal injury attorney.
+Victims of premises liability accidents should pursue a premises liability claim with the assistance of a qualified Minneapolis personal injury attorney to recover compensation.

 Premises Liability Law 2